AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-use-mapreduce-curl.md

 ---
-title: Use MapReduce and Curl with Hadoop in HDInsight | Azure
+title: Use MapReduce and Curl with Hadoop in HDInsight - Azure | Azure
 description: Learn how to remotely run MapReduce jobs with Hadoop on HDInsight using Curl.
 services: hdinsight
 documentationcenter: ''